 Another side of Antigua is its colonial architecture & style – there’s nothing better than simply strolling the cobblestone streets, passing pastel-coloured buildings under terracotta roofs.

-#15.
-Guatemala City
+25. Guatemala City

 The historical centre in Zone 1 is safe to wander during the day & it’s also where most of the sights are.

 Throughout the rest of the city, you can find museums, government buildings, botanical gardens & a zoo.

 Have you visited Guatemala?